 - Cases where you were found guilty of a Class B or C misdemeanor or petty offense.

-- Cases where you were found guilt of a Class A misdemanor or felony (except for first degree murder and felony sex offenses) if it has been at least 2 years since your sentence ended.
+- Cases where you were found guilty of a Class A misdemeanor or felony (except for first-degree murder and felony sex offenses) if it has been at least 2 years since your sentence ended.

 The following juvenile records cannot be expunged: